7 Common Loss Functions in Machine Learning

 5. Quantile Loss

 A quantile is a value below which a fraction of samples in a group falls.
 Machine learning models work by minimizing (or maximizing) an objective function.
 As the name suggests, we apply the quantile regression loss function to predict quantiles.
-For a set of predictions, the loss will be its average.
+For a set of predictions, the loss will be the average of the weighted absolute errors according to the chosen quantile

 common-loss-functionscommon-loss-functions